10 Comments

 Expand full comment

 Agreed.
-I think a lot of the "status through college degree" vs. "status through other means" (which I think is a better phrasing) would dissipate if the idea of a gap year because two years and wasn't a gap of NGO work or travelling but working in retail or as an apprentice in a trade where parents are a safety net not a steady check.
+I think a lot of the "status through college degree" vs. "status through other means" (which I think is a better phrasing) would dissipate if the idea of a gap year became two years and wasn't a gap of NGO work or travelling but working in retail or as an apprentice in a trade where parents are a safety net not a steady check.

 There would still be divides and I suspect a lot of the former group would still see credentials as status but they'd understand the advantages they have in a way they don't now.
 I'm not sure it would be full bore humility but might be a little looking over their shoulder in relief.